daattali/beautiful-jekyll/programming.md

 ### What about gaming tournaments or TTRPG games?

 Given the virtual nature of this year's con, we want to include expanded video and tabletop gaming tracks.
-We are considering creating a separate submission form for such events, but for now please submit them via the normal programming form.
+Such events will likely be relegated to a Secondary Events programming track.
+Secondary events will be hosted by members of the community and listed on our schedule, and we will point attendees to your stream, channel, etc. Please submit events of this category to the regular programming submissions form linked on this page.

 ### When will I hear back about my submission?